Contents

 Heat Loss in Cold Seasons.

 With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you occasionally clean your windows, you’ll require to clean the skylight more frequently.
-Plus, mounting the roof is the only method to clean the beyond a skylight.
+If you rarely clean your windows, you’ll need to clean the skylight regularly.
+Plus, installing the roof is the only way to clean up the outside of a skylight.

 Skylight Cost Factors.